 Jill Tracy from Scrubs, especially in "My 15 Seconds", where she behaved in her typical over-the-top way despite having tried to kill herself.

-Bernadette on The Big Bang Theory is a solid Type C. She always wears the same smile, even when saying some incredibly creepy and threatening things (such as crossing Ebola with the common cold, or advising Howard on how to talk to her father).
+Bernadette on The Big Bang Theory is solidly Unstable.
+She always wears the same smile, even when saying some incredibly creepy and threatening things (such as crossing Ebola with the common cold, or advising Howard on how to talk to her father).

-Regina from Once Upon a Time is something of both a Type A (or least a Psychotic Smirk) and Type C. While most of the characters (once the curse breaks anyway) recognize her as Type A, only Arch-Enemy Snow White and possibly Jimmie Cricket recognize her as a Type C. Snow White even comments at one point that she is a deeply brokenwoman.
+Regina from Once Upon a Time is somewhat both Depresseed (or least a Psychotic Smirk) and Unstable.
+While most of the characters (once the curse breaks anyway) recognize her as Depressed, only Arch-Enemy Snow White and possibly Jimmie Cricket recognize her as Unstable.
+Snow White even comments at one point that she is a deeply brokenwoman.

 In an episode of Charmed, Leo casts a spell on Piper turning her "psychotically chipper" as Paige puts it.